ductai199x/No-more-bad-days/README.md

 - A happy song usually has the following characteristics:
 	- Mostly major cords (C, D)
 	- Tempo > 60
-	- Happy song has a larger quantity of do, mi, sol
+	- Happy song has a much larger quantity of do, mi, sol
 - A sad song usually has the following characteristics:
 	- Most sad classical songs have a lot of black/white notes at the beginning, and/or 16th, 32nd, 64th note at the end
 	- Sad song have a lot more flat notes, or more legato for gentleness and smoothness.